Mounted now have a twitter feed. Please tweet us and share pictures @SYPOperations and use #SYPMounted. We look forward to hearing from you.

 From an elevated vantage point, officers are able to identify and prevent potential issues before they develop.
 The sizes of the horses mean that officers can combat serious issues effectively without the need for large numbers of staff.
 Crowds can be effectively contained, controlled, manoeuvred and dispersed appropriately.

-Out of the 43 police forces in England and Wales, only eight have a mounted section.
+Out of the 43 police forces in England and Wales, only twelve have a mounted section.
 When required, the department can provide un-planned and pre-planned ‘mutual aid’ to other police forces.

 The most suitable breeds to become a police horse are Irish Draught, Shire and Hunter Type horses.
 The main colours being bay, chestnut and greys.
 The horses must be over 16.3 hands in height and are chosen according to their nature.